Orange County Choppers bikes: Christmas Bike

 The "Christmas Bike" had a special rarely seen father/son build team of Mikey and Paul Sr. who came together in this Season 2 episode Santa Claus' sleigh as a chopper.

 In this build the father and son team focused more on superficial factors like the antlers, paint job, and sleigh look as opposed to the power of the engine or electronics.
 Although not as serious of a technical episode as some are, the "Christmas Bike" episode ended on a nice note with Paul Sr. and Mikey entertaining some kids with their new creation.
 The main members of the build were Sr., Mikey, Rick Petko, and Mike Campo.
 All would regroup for the Santa's Sleigh the following year.

+As of 2025, the Christmas Bike is still on possession of OCC at the OCC Road House & Museum.